Tukudeka: Historical interpretations and myths

 In contrast to the horse-mounted buffalo-hunting Shoshone, the Tukudika did not rely on horses.
 Their pedestrian way of life was well-suited for spending summer at high-elevations where migratory animals like bighorn sheep, elk, and deer abounded, and they could also harvest calorie-rich edible plants like white bark pine nuts.
 The lifestyle meant they weren't limited to plains areas where they needed large numbers of horses or forage to graze the horses.
 In contrast, horse-mounted Shoshones were much more dependent on bison hunting on the plains, which offered a major source of wealth for trade, but was also a resource that other tribes coveted, leading to conflict through much of the 1800s.
 The Tukudika were smaller in numbers than the other Shoshone, but judging by Russel's account lived a prosperous life by relying on a variety of food resources.

 The Sheepeater were potentially subject to misidentification by the 1860s and 1870s, with the Cook-Folsom expedition and the Raynolds expedition describing horse-mounted Bannock-speaking Indians as Sheepeaters.

 In 1870, Wind River Indian Reservation agent G.W.
 Fleming stated that Chief Washakie allowed a band of "Toorooreka" Sheepeaters to share in the annual annuity.
 This likely represents the period when the Wyoming Tukudika merged with the Washakie band of the Eastern Shoshone to reside on the Wind River Indian Reservation.
 Later anthropologists Are Hultkrantz and Demetri Shimkin reported that members of the Tukudika formed an enclave within the Trout Creek area near Fort Washakie.

 Early Yellowstone National Park Superintendent Norris claimed that the Sheepeater were the only year-round residents of Yellowstone National Park.
 Writer Susan Hughes doubts that the Sheepeaters could have live year-round in the park due to snow levels.
 She also points out to the fact that Jones expedition guide Togote, a Tukudika who is namesake of Togwotee Pass, was only familiar with the southern portion of Yellowstone Park, as evidence that Sheepeaters didn't live year-round in Yellowstone.
+However, archaeological studies have shown that the Tukudika alternated between living in wickiups in the summer and rock caves in the winter; both types of dwelling have been documented within Yellowstone.

 Since Tukudika were aware migratory patterns of deer and elk and bighorn sheep, they likely migrated out of high elevations to spend winter at the mouth of mountain canyons where they spill out to the plains, or in the basins themselves.
 Some big game wintering areas, such as Sunlight Basin and the upper Wind River Valley, are nearly snow-free in winter.
 Other recent excavations have suggested that certain snow-free areas within the Wind River Range may have been used by Indians in mid-winter for up to 12,000 years.